NickDJM/accessible-menu/docs/basics/two-level-menu-with-toggle.md

-# Single-level menu with toggle
+# Two-level menu with toggle

-A single-level menu with a toggle is probably the most standard menu type to use with accessible-menu.
+A two-level menu with a toggle similar to the single-level, except it adds submenus and toggle links.

 A basic example of this kind of menu is as follows: